-In the aftermath of a major incident, especially one attracting media attention, the Academy may be inundated with offers of help from voluntary groups and individuals.
-The Headteacher and IMT will need to select and manage such offers carefully to meet the best interests of students and staff.
-Engage your line manager in this support phase.
+In the aftermath of a major incident especially one attracting media attention the Academy may be inundated with offers of help from voluntary groups and individuals.
+The Headteacher and IMT will need to select and manage such offers carefully to meet the best interests of students and staff in this support phase.